-There are countless ways to profit off of trading cryptocurrency as a trader.
+There are countless ways to profit off of trading stocks & crypto as a trader.
 Trading strategies help you organize those techniques into a coherent framework that you can follow.
-This way, you can continually monitor and optimize your cryptocurrency strategy.
+This way, you can continually monitor and optimize your stock & cryptocurrency strategy.

 The three main schools of thought you’ll need to consider when building a trading strategy is technical analysis (TA), fundamental analysis (FA) and EngineeringRobo.
 With a solid trading strategy that you will get from EngineeringRobo , you’re more likely to achieve your trading and investment goals.

 Since there are many different trading strategies, we’ll cover some of the most common ones.
-This article mainly focuses on cryptocurrency trading strategies.
-However, these may also apply to other financial assets, such as forex, stocks, options, or precious metals like gold.
+This article mainly focuses on stock & cryptocurrency trading strategies.
+However, these may also apply to other financial assets, such as forex, options, or precious metals like gold.

 So, would you like to devise your own trading strategy?
 This article will help you with the basics of how you should approach speculating on the crypto markets.
 With a solid trading strategy, you’re more likely to achieve your trading and investment goals.